oronno/log4android/README.md

 <= 23 characters long due to a length restriction of log tags on the Android platform (e.g., com.example.myapp.MyClass
 tag translated to c*.e*.m*.MyClass), which can result in the same log tag for different classes (e.g., com.example.app.MyClass and com.example.anotherapp.MyClass both translate to c*.e*.a*.MyClass);
+So, sometimes, you can't distinguish classes.
+Besides, there is no other way to define your own TAG here.

+Also log4j framework does not support variable arguments (more than 2) in a easy way, one have to write like **new Object[]{var1, var2, var3}** which I found annoying.